Mkzein27/Automated-Greenhouse/README.md

 ### Abdelrahman Yasser
 **Responsible for:**
-Main Code
-Control Logic modules
+Main Code and Control Logic modules
  -
 ### Ibrahim Nour
 **Responsible for:**